About firemap.us

 Pulling from multiple data sources, this map was designed with legibility and performance in mind.
 Information on each of the datasets below.

-Built every 15 minutes, the site is built using Jamstack architecture to reduce server response time and scale to handle influxes of traffic typical during crisis.
+Built every 10 minutes, the site is built using Jamstack architecture to reduce server response time and scale to handle influxes of traffic typical during a crisis.

 This site does not collect any personally identifiable information.